sematext/sematext-agent-java/docs/add-new-integration.md

 for the new integration under `/opt/spm/spm-monitor/collectors`.
 For example, lets assume you need to add support for monitoring Jetty Web server.
 Jetty metrics are exposed via JMX.
 Create a directory `jetty` under  `/opt/spm/spm-monitor/collectors`.
 All the YAML files specifying the Jetty metric sources and definitions will go under `/opt/spm/spm-monitor/collectors/jetty`.
 3. Create YAML files under the respective integration directory.
-Although you can specify all metrics even in a single YAML, we recommend you group metrics by source and create multiple YAML files, one for each source.
+We recommend you to group metrics by source and create multiple YAML files, one for each source group.
 For example, in the case of Jetty all ThreadPool related metrics in Jetty can be grouped in single YAML file `jmx-thread-pool.yml`.
 The metric source could be a JMX ObjectName pattern or a database table or a REST URL.
 The recommended format to name the YAML files is
  `<data-source-type>-<metric-source-name>-<integration-version>.yaml`. `integration-version` is optional.
 The following are a few examples: